RanRhoads84/debgpt7.8-with-vectorDB/README.md

 pip3 install git+https://salsa.debian.org/deeplearning-team/debgpt.git
 ```

-The following command will start a chatting session with the OpenAI API
-without going through the configuration process.
+The following commands allows you to try DebGPT without going through
+any configuration immediately after installation.

 ```
+# The minimum `configuration` required to make debgpt work
 export OPENAI_API_KEY="your-api-key"

+# start a chat with LLM
+debgpt

+# try the most important feature of debgpt
-debgpt -A "Who are you?
-And what can LLM do?" debgpt -Hx policy: -a "what is the latest changes in this policy?"
+debgpt -Hx policy: -a "what is the latest changes in this policy?"
 ```